 In the golf world, an alignment stick can be one of the best and most versatile equipment in golf.

 One of the best things you can use them for is to work on your range alignment and to practice getting your putts moving in the right direction.
 But they can do so much more than simply fix your alignment.
-They are able to improve your swing path, give you something to warm up with before you play, and about a million other things to help your game.
+They are able to improve your swing path, give you something to warm up with before you play, and do about a million other things to help your game.